metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_cluster_v1beta1_manifest.md

 - `readiness_gates` (Attributes List) ReadinessGates defines pod readiness gates (see [below for nested schema](#nestedatt--spec--vminsert--readiness_gates))
 - `readiness_probe` (Map of String) ReadinessProbe that will be added CRD pod
 - `resources` (Attributes) Resources container resource request and limits, https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--vminsert--resources))
-- `revision_history_limit_count` (Number) The number of old ReplicaSets to retain to allow rollback in deployment ormaximum number of revisions that will be maintained in the StatefulSet's revision history.Defaults to 10.
+- `revision_history_limit_count` (Number) The number of old ReplicaSets to retain to allow rollback in deployment or maximum number of revisions that will be maintained in the StatefulSet's revision history.
+Defaults to 10.
 - `rolling_update` (Attributes) RollingUpdate - overrides deployment update params. (see [below for nested schema](#nestedatt--spec--vminsert--rolling_update))
-- `runtime_class_name` (String) RuntimeClassName - defines runtime class for kubernetes pod.https://kubernetes.io/docs/concepts/containers/runtime-class/
+- `runtime_class_name` (String) RuntimeClassName - defines runtime class for kubernetes pod. https://kubernetes.io/docs/concepts/containers/runtime-class/
 - `scheduler_name` (String) SchedulerName - defines kubernetes scheduler name
-- `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the VMInsertobject, which shall be mounted into the VMInsert Pods.The Secrets are mounted into /etc/vm/secrets/<secret-name>.
+- `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the VMInsert object, which shall be mounted into the VMInsert Pods.
+The Secrets are mounted into /etc/vm/secrets/<secret-name>.
-- `security_context` (Map of String) SecurityContext holds pod-level security attributes and common container settings.This defaults to the default PodSecurityContext.
+- `security_context` (Map of String) SecurityContext holds pod-level security attributes and common container settings.
+This defaults to the default PodSecurityContext.
 - `service_scrape_spec` (Map of String) ServiceScrapeSpec that will be added to vminsert VMServiceScrape spec
 - `service_spec` (Attributes) ServiceSpec that will be added to vminsert service spec (see [below for nested schema](#nestedatt--spec--vminsert--service_spec))
 - `startup_probe` (Map of String) StartupProbe that will be added to CRD pod
 - `termination_grace_period_seconds` (Number) TerminationGracePeriodSeconds period for container graceful termination
 - `tolerations` (Attributes List) Tolerations If specified, the pod's tolerations. (see [below for nested schema](#nestedatt--spec--vminsert--tolerations))
-- `topology_spread_constraints` (List of Map of String) TopologySpreadConstraints embedded kubernetes pod configuration option,controls how pods are spread across your cluster among failure-domainssuch as regions, zones, nodes, and other user-defined topology domainshttps://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/
+- `topology_spread_constraints` (List of Map of String) TopologySpreadConstraints embedded kubernetes pod configuration option, controls how pods are spread across your cluster among failure-domains such as regions, zones, nodes, and other user-defined topology domains https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/
 - `update_strategy` (String) UpdateStrategy - overrides default update strategy.
-- `volume_mounts` (Attributes List) VolumeMounts allows configuration of additional VolumeMounts on the output Deployment definition.VolumeMounts specified will be appended to other VolumeMounts in the VMInsert container,that are generated as a result of StorageSpec objects. (see [below for nested schema](#nestedatt--spec--vminsert--volume_mounts))
+- `volume_mounts` (Attributes List) VolumeMounts allows configuration of additional VolumeMounts on the output Deployment definition.
+VolumeMounts specified will be appended to other VolumeMounts in the VMInsert container, that are generated as a result of StorageSpec objects. (see [below for nested schema](#nestedatt--spec--vminsert--volume_mounts))
-- `volumes` (List of Map of String) Volumes allows configuration of additional volumes on the output Deployment definition.Volumes specified will be appended to other volumes that are generated as a result ofStorageSpec objects.
+- `volumes` (List of Map of String) Volumes allows configuration of additional volumes on the output Deployment definition.
+Volumes specified will be appended to other volumes that are generated as a result of StorageSpec objects.

 <a id="nestedatt--spec--vminsert--dns_config"></a>
 ### Nested Schema for `spec.vminsert.dns_config`

 Optional:

-- `nameservers` (List of String) A list of DNS name server IP addresses.This will be appended to the base nameservers generated from DNSPolicy.Duplicated nameservers will be removed.
+- `nameservers` (List of String) A list of DNS name server IP addresses.
+This will be appended to the base nameservers generated from DNSPolicy.
+Duplicated nameservers will be removed.
-- `options` (Attributes List) A list of DNS resolver options.This will be merged with the base options generated from DNSPolicy.Duplicated entries will be removed.
-Resolution options given in Optionswill override those that appear in the base DNSPolicy. (see [below for nested schema](#nestedatt--spec--vminsert--dns_config--options))
+- `options` (Attributes List) A list of DNS resolver options.
+This will be merged with the base options generated from DNSPolicy.
+Duplicated entries will be removed.
+Resolution options given in Options will override those that appear in the base DNSPolicy. (see [below for nested schema](#nestedatt--spec--vminsert--dns_config--options))
-- `searches` (List of String) A list of DNS search domains for host-name lookup.This will be appended to the base search paths generated from DNSPolicy.Duplicated search paths will be removed.
+- `searches` (List of String) A list of DNS search domains for host-name lookup.
+This will be appended to the base search paths generated from DNSPolicy.
+Duplicated search paths will be removed.

 <a id="nestedatt--spec--vminsert--dns_config--options"></a>
 ### Nested Schema for `spec.vminsert.dns_config.options`